gpetrousis/dotfiles/README.md

 If you find something that is not working as expected feel free to [open an issue](https://github.com/gpetrousis/dotfiles/issues) and I will try to take a look at it as fast as possible

 ## Future work
+- Move backup_and_link.sh and remove_links.sh to common scripts
 - Add AWS Profile to prompt

 ## Status